JohnMealy23/cookie-toss/README.md

 ### Iframe Handlers

-By setting a handler under a `dataKey` in the iframe, your satellite apps can all call for data, and the hub iframe will handle the getting of the data.
+By setting a `handler` for a `dataKey` in the iframe, your satellite apps can all call for data, and the hub iframe will handle the getting of the data.
 This means no one app has to set the data before others can retrieve it.

 Iframe on hub.com/cookie-toss.html: